 The process of matching asset allocation to your risk profile and investment goals is now one that can rely on computing power.
 This allows a portfolio to be constructed that takes account of historic performance relationships or correlations between asset classes.
 As the graph above shows, gilts and equities often move in the opposite direction - a negative correlation.
 Therefore, a 50/50 combination of equities and gilts frequently produces more stable returns than either class alone.
-In the five years to the end of 2023, the 50/50 mix provided a return closer to that of equities than long-dated gilts with much lower volatility than gilts and similar volatility to equities.
-Unusually, for the five-year period, gilts were the more volatile.
+In the five years to the end of 2024, the 50/50 mix provided a return marginally closer to that of equities than long-dated gilts with much lower volatility than gilts and similar volatility to equities.
+Unusually, for the five-year period, gilts were considerably more volatile than equities.